pimoroni/boilerplate-python/boilerplate.md

 Before deploying you should `make testdeploy` and verify that the package looks good and is installable from test PyPi.

+You can use `hatch version post` to bump the `.postN` version number if you need to make changes and preview them on test PyPi.

+Make sure to *remove* the `.postN` version before release, the Makefile will try to check this for you.

 You should also `make check` to catch common errors, including mismatched version numbers, trailing whitespace and DOS line-endings.

-Subsequent to deployment you should `git tag -a "vX.X.X" -m "Version X.X.X"` (or `make tag`) and `git push origin master --follow-tags` to tag a release on GitHub that matches the deployed code.
+Before deployment you should `git tag -a "vX.X.X" -m "Version X.X.X"` (or `make tag`).
+Once you're happy with the release you can `git push origin master --follow-tags` to tag a release on GitHub that matches the deployed code.
 If you're using branch protection, we'll assume you know how to amend these commands!